SteffeyDev/react-native-popover-view/README.md

 onCloseComplete   | function | Yes      |             | Callback to be fired when the popover is finished closing (after animation) debug             | bool     | Yes      | false       | Set this to `true` to turn on debug logging to the console.
 This is useful for figuring out why a Popover isn't showing.

-If neither `fromRect` or `fromView` are provided, the popover will float in the center of the screen.
+If no `from` is provided, the popover will float in the center of the screen.

-`rect` is an object with the following properties: `{x: number, y: number, width: number, height: number}`.
-You can create the object yourself, or `import Popover, { Rect } from 'react-native-popover-view` and create a rect by calling `new Rect(x, y, width, height)`.

-Likewise, `size` is an object with the following properties: `{width: number, height: number}`.
-You can create the object yourself, or `import Popover, { Size } from 'react-native-popover-view` and create a rect by calling `new Size(width, height)`.

 ### <a name="mode"/>Mode